Beacon

 Need quick plant identification?

-There’s no need to wait for a survey.
-Simply upload an image to our identification form and one of our invasive plant experts will take a look and let you know, free of charge.
+Simply upload a few images of your problem plant to our identification form and one of our invasive plant experts will take a look and let you know, free of charge what you are dealing with.
+We’ll also be there to help with next steps where necessary.